ArchiveOFtheUnusual/Quotepilot/PROJECT_LOG.md

 ## Investigated and rejected as a base: ContractorKeith/contractor-bid

 Looked like a fit from its GitHub description, but on actual inspection it's a Python CLI tool for organizing large *commercial* construction bid documents (architectural plan sets, CSI divisions) — explicitly states it does not price jobs, has no UI, and requires real command-line/Python setup.
-Not usable as a base; retrofitting it would mean discarding ~90%+ of it anyway. **One idea salvaged from it:** per-trade "scope profiles" (different expected scope items per trade) — this is why QuotePilot has a Trade dropdown that feeds into the AI prompt, instead of one generic extraction prompt for every job type.
+Not usable as a base; retrofitting it would mean discarding ~90%+ of it anyway. **One idea salvaged from it:** per-trade "scope profiles" (different expected scope items per trade) — this is why ScopeSnap has a Trade dropdown that feeds into the AI prompt, instead of one generic extraction prompt for every job type.

 ## Ideas considered but shelved (for context if priorities change)